 - Certificate issuance: Alice requests a Sender Certificate from the server

-- Message encryption: Alice encrypts the message with Bobâs identity key
+- Message encryption: Alice encrypts the message using the existing Double Ratchet session keys established with Bob

-- Certificate attachment: Alice attaches her certificate (proving sheâs authorized) to the encrypted message
+- Certificate attachment: Alice attaches her certificate (proving sheâs authorized) to the encrypted message envelope

 - Server relay: Server relays the blob to Bob without knowing who sent it